 Santa Maria Community Services recently received a generous donation from the M.O.R.E.
 (Men, Organized, Respectful, and Educated) club at Dater High school.
-The club previously fundraised for two other nonprofit organizations and selected Santa Maria as their third.
+The club previously raised funds for two other nonprofit organizations and selected Santa Maria as their third.
 To raise funds, the M.O.R.E. club sold animal crackers and Jumex juice during their lunch period, and took donations while spreading the word about their philanthropy project.
-The men also volunteered as ushers at a chorus and band concert to take donations and talk to the community.
+The young men also volunteered as ushers at a chorus and band concert to take donations and talk to the community.

 The M.O.R.E club started at Dater High School two years ago as a reactive idea to keep young men out of trouble by allowing them to serve in leadership roles and by offering new opportunities to them.The club serves to engage at-risk youth with the community while involving them with purposeful activities, projects, and philanthropies.
 The M.O.R.E. program nurtures academic success and strong character development among young men to promote measurable improvements in academic achievement, grade-level promotion, graduation rates and college readiness.

-Each of Cincinnati Public Schools’ 26 M.O.R.E. clubs include after-school programming, and monthly and quarterly enrichment opportunities that include community service, current event discussions, Personal Visions, Conflict Resolution, Anti-Bullying, Overcoming Adversity, Social/Emotional Learning, Learning Styles and Strength Discovery, Time Management, and Social Media Awareness.
-Santa Maria is grateful for the hard work the M.O.R.E. club put into raising funds to support the Price Hill Community, and thank them for their generous donation.
+Each of Cincinnati Public Schools’ 26 M.O.R.E. clubs includes after-school programming and monthly and quarterly enrichment opportunities that include such topics as community service, current event discussions, personal visions, conflict resolution, anti-bullying, overcoming adversity, social/emotional learning, learning styles and strength discovery, time management, and social media awareness.
+Santa Maria is grateful for the hard work the M.O.R.E. club has put into raising funds to support the Price Hill Community, and we thank them for their generous donation.